apache/incubator-xtable/website/docs/hms.md

 </Tabs>

 :::danger Note:
-Replace with appropriate values for `sourceFormat`, `tableBasePath` and `tableName` fields.
+1. Replace with appropriate values for `sourceFormat`, `tableBasePath` and `tableName` fields
+2. If your running sync in your local file system, you should use `file:///path/to/source/data` and not `/path/to/source/data`
 :::

 :::tip Note:
-Replace `/path/to/source/data` to appropriate source data path if you have your source table in S3/GCS i.e. `s3://path/to/source/data` or `gs://path/to/source/data`.
+Replace `file:///path/to/source/data` to appropriate source data path if you have your source table in S3/GCS i.e. `s3://path/to/source/data` or `gs://path/to/source/data`.
 :::